Litigation - Where is Best For Me To File?

-The courts can transfer matters between registries and between courts on their own motion or upon the application of either party.
-Therefore, you need to be aware that if you file in a registry that is inappropriate, or incredibly inconvenient for most people concerned with the litigation, a court can move the case to a more appropriate venue.
-There is no right of appeal from a decision as to transfer between the courts.
+The geographical location of the parties to a matter will generally determine which court location the matter should be filed in.
+Courts can transfer matters between registries and between courts on their own motion or upon the application of either party.
+Therefore, if a person files an application in a registry that is inappropriate, or very inconvenient for most people involved, the court can move the case to a more appropriate venue.
+There is no right of appeal against a decision as to transfer a matter between courts.

 Some decisions about location of filing proceedings may be made based on the delay at a specific registry.